jiecchen/StreamLib/README.md

 	 special case of turnsitle model, each item has the form `(i, 1)`, or equivalently, `i`.
 	 In other words, each item has the same weight.

-By add some extra restrictions to turnsitle model, one can also get some other models, e.g. **Cash Register model**, **Strict Turnsitle model**, users are responsible for the restrictions they added.
+By adding some extra restrictions to turnsitle model, one can also get some other models, e.g. **Cash Register model**, **Strict Turnsitle model**, users are responsible for the restrictions they added.

 For our library, if a streaming algorithm is able work under turnsitle model, it will automatically work under vanilla model.